AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 Since Evil Corp's mail system was powered by a [Unix](https://en.wikipedia.org/wiki/Unix)-like server, the two files you plucked off Evil Corp's server during your successful Shellshock exploit were the files located at `/etc/passwd` and `/etc/shadow`.
 Often, these are just called "the `passwd` and `shadow` files" for short.
 On Unix-like systems, these two files taken together comprise a local database that provides the system with information about its user accounts.
 Numerous programs query one or both of these files to answer the all important question, "Is *this* the correct password for *that* user?"

-> :beginner: :cinema: In the Mr. Robot episode, Elliot only retrieves one file, `passwd`, and never accesses the `shadow` file, but he is nonetheless able to crack Tyrell's password.
-This is an error.
-Since the password hash is located in the `shadow` file, Merely obtaining the `passwd` file would have left Elliot without the information he needed to crack any passwords.
->
-> See the [`passwd` versus `shadow` files](#passwd-versus-shadow-files) section below for details, and the "[Technical errors in the Mr. Robot scene](#technical-errors-in-the-mr-robot-scene)" section in the [Discussion](#discussion) for a list of more errors like this.

 Let's have a look at our copies of both the `passwd` and `shadow` files, which we saved as `evilcorp-intl.com.passwd.txt` and `evilcorp-intl.com.shadow.txt`, respectively.
 As before, we can use `cat` on a GNU/Linux or macOS terminal or `type` in a Windows Command Prompt to print the file's content.
 Here's the `passwd` file:

 ```sh